 Transmission between sexual partners — The herpes virus is most often transmitted between partners during oral, anal, or vaginal sex.

-There is no risk of becoming infected after exposure to environmental surfaces (door knobs, toilet seats, utensils, bed sheets).
+There is no risk of becoming infected after exposure to environmental surfaces (door knobs, toilet seats, bed sheets).

-The risk of transmission from an infected male to an uninfected female partner is slightly higher than the risk of transmission from an infected female to an uninfected male partner.
+The risk of transmission from an infected male to an uninfected female partner is higher than the risk of transmission from an infected female to an uninfected male partner.
 As with any sexually transmitted infection, the risk of contracting genital herpes increases according to the number of sex partners you have, how often you have sex, and how infrequently you use condoms.